AllGloryToTheHypnotoad/archeyjs/README.md

 This is a simple archey like clone, which gives system info in a web browser.

 Why?
-I have several Raspberry Pi's doing things and I wanted a simple cross platform way to see what they are up too.
+I have several headless Raspberry Pi's doing things and I wanted a simple cross platform way to see what they are up too.

 **still under development**